How long it takes for your home to cool down depends on a multitude of factors:

 According to Energy Star, about 20 to 30% of cool air is lost to leaky ducts.

 Leaks in your ducts means cold air is escaping into unconditioned places like your attic or basement instead of blowing directly into your house.
 That loss of cold air means your home will take much longer to cool off, even during mild weather days.

 Solution: Have a professional inspect your ducts and repair any leaks.

 Need help figuring out why your AC takes so long to cool your home?
 We’re here to help.

-Are you in the Atlanta, GA area?
+Are you in the Atlanta, Nashville or Birmingham, AL area?
 Contact us today to schedule an inspection and we’ll get you on your way to a cooler summer pronto!